 Along with singing songs every week, we also used scarves and balloons to practice our color words!
-Katie especially loved using the scarves while she read (looked at) one of her favorite books, Color Dance.
+K especially loved using the scarves while she read (looked at) one of her favorite books, Color Dance.

 We sorted toys by color ALL THE TIME.
 Our favorite tools were a large, green “chip and dip” container from Dollar Tree (with six compartments) and a muffin tin!
 We sorted magnetic letters, fuzzy pom poms, animal counters, and even cut straw pieces.
 As you can see in the image, I added labels with the color sight words to each of the compartments for a little extra literacy fun.

 Back in March, I dyed a box of rigatoni noodles with food coloring to make “rainbow noodles.”
 These have been great for stringing, patterning, and stamping in playdough!
 (See the tutorial here.)